 Tjuvholmen Badeplass, Dyna brygge 4

-Closer to the city center than this little gem is practically not possible!
+Closer to the city centre than this little gem is practically not possible!
 Out on Tjuvholmen lies the bath where adults can access the fjords and kids use the small beach located here.
 Surrounded by modern houses and restaurants, this is probably one of the coolest places to go for a swim.